maartenba/maartenba.github.io/_posts/2021-11-08-journey-towards-speakertravel-building-a-service-from-scratch.markdown

 The `TravelerStatus` history is evaluated for every traveler, and the system takes these into account.
 In fact, they are somewhat visible in the application UI as well (though some of these state transitions are combined for UX purposes).

 When a `Traveler` requests a booking, some PII is stored.
 Passenger name, birth date, and whatever the airline requires to book a given seat.
 This data is stored as a JSON blob - the fields are dynamic and may differ depending on the airline.
 This data is always destroyed after tickets are issues, the booking request was rejected, or when the booking was still waiting for approval but the event has concluded 10 days ago.

+For flight search and booking, the domain model is a 1:1 copy of what AllMyles has in their API.
+Looking at other APIs, it's roughly the standard model in the world of flights.
+A `Search` returns one or more `SearchResult`s.
+Each of those has one or more `Combination`s, typically flights that have the same conditions and price, but different times.
+E.g. a shuttle flight from Brussels to Frankfurt may return 3 combinations here - same price, and conditions, just 3 different times during the day.
+A `Combination` can also have upgrade and baggage option.
+The booking itself is essentially makign a call that passes a given `Combination` identifier (and what options are selected on top).

 ### Ready for take-off!